-Best paid apps for Mac
+Here are some of the best apps for your Mac!

 MacX DVD Ripper

-If you're ready to turn your DVD collection into a digital library in iTunes, MacX DVD Ripper is currently the best option for the Mac (Handbrake has issues now that libdvdcss doesn't work with Sierra).
+If you're ready to turn your DVD collection into a digital library in iTunes, MacX DVD Ripper is currently the best option for the Mac.
 I gave MacX DVD Ripper a try a few months ago and realized that it is definitely my new favorite digitizer.
 It has dozens of great features, like 1:1 copying with original video quality, excellent protection bypass tools (including for region codes and Disney DRM), and batch conversion.
-The ISO copy takes a long time, but produces perfect quality digital files every single time.
-If you don't want to take the time, you can get faster ripping speed with hyper threading.
+The ISO copy takes a long time but produces perfect quality digital files every single time.
+If you don't want to take the time, you can get faster ripping speed with hyperthreading.
 You can select which type of device to output the digital file to, including iPhone, iPad, or Apple TV.
 You can also use MacX to clip video segments to upload to YouTube, Vimeo, and more.

+And if your Mac does not have an optical drive, we recommend picking up an Apple Superdrive.
+It's affordable and connects to your USB port, so you can still use that physical media laying around the house.

 For the aspiring writer in all of us, Scrivener is nothing short of the most comprehensive writing program around.
 It features all of the tools you need to get started, like brainstorming tools, note cards, and a virtual draft board for pinning your ideas.
 Once you're ready to actually start writing, Scrivener makes the process smooth with pre-made templates for building scripts, novels, academic papers, and more.